fmerg/pymerkle/USAGE.md

 #### File encryption per object

-_Encrypting a_ `.json` _file per object into_ the Merkle-tree means successively updating the tree with each newly created leaf storing the digest of the respective JSON entity from the list within the provided file.
-Use the `encryptFilePerObject` method as follows:
+_Encrypting a_ `.json` _file per object into_ the Merkle-tree means successively updating the tree, with each newly created leaf storing the digest of the respective JSON entity from provided file (containing a list of objects).
+Use the `.encryptFilePerObject()` method as follows:

 ```python
 tree.encryptFilePerObject('relative_path/sample-list.json')